ThaiBaoNguyen1712/ThaiBaoNguyen1712/README.md

-## Hi there 👋
+Hi there! 👋

-- 🔭 I’m currently a student
+  -🔭 I’m currently a student.
-- 🌱 I’m currently learning Laravel, .Net
+  -🌱 I’m currently learning Laravel and .NET.
-- 💬 I'm wanna become a full-stack developer in future.
+  -💬 I aspire to become a full-stack developer in the future.

+(*) Many web apps and applications will be developed by me.
+Stay tuned for updates!